grid-line

 undefined

-Trends in population size compared to 1960.
+Trends in African population size from 1950 to 2050 (projected).

 These two parallel trends represent an ample opportunity for African FinTech startups to grow.